 Credit Risk - Generally, credit risk is the risk that an issuer of a debt type investment will not fulfill its obligation to the holder of the investment.
 This is measured by assignment of a rating by a nationally recognized rating organization.
 U.S. government obligations explicitly guaranteed by the U.S. government are not considered to have credit risk exposure.
-Presented below is the range of ratings as required for each debt type investment.
+State statutes limit the investment options of Towns.